christopherriley/config2env/README.md

 ### runner platform support

-This is a JavaScript action - windows, linux and macos supported and tested.
+This is a JavaScript action, node20 is required.
+Windows, linux and macos supported and tested.
+This action should work on all github hosted runners.